-This information applies to businesses in the state industrial relations system.
+This WA award summary applies to businesses in the state industrial relations system.
 It covers businesses which operate as:

-- sole traders (eg Jane Smith trading as Jane's Architectural Service) - unincorporated partnerships (eg Jane and Bob Smith trading as Jane's Architectural Service) - unincorporated trust arrangements (Jane and Bob Smith as trustees for Jane's Architectural Service)
+- sole traders (e.g. Jane Smith trading as Jane's Architectural Service) - unincorporated partnerships (e.g. Jane and Bob Smith trading as Jane's Architectural Service) - unincorporated trust arrangements (e.g. Jane and Bob Smith as trustees for Jane's Architectural Service) - incorporated associations and other non-profit bodies that are not trading or financial corporations

-This information does not cover businesses and organisations in the national system which operate as:
+This summary does not cover businesses and organisations in the national system which operate as:

-- Pty Ltd businesses that are trading or financial corporations (eg Smith Pty Ltd trading as Jane's Architectural Service) - incorporated partnerships or incorporated trusts - incorporated associations and other not-for-profit bodies (that are trading or financial corporations)
+- Pty Ltd businesses that are trading or financial corporations (e.g. Smith Pty Ltd trading as Jane's Architectural Service) - incorporated partnerships or incorporated trusts - incorporated associations and other not-for-profit bodies that are trading or financial corporations

 For more information visit the Guide to who is in the WA state system page.
-If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fair.work.gov.au
+If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au